 What About Pressureless Balls for Ball Machines?

 First of all, the quality is just not good, not at all.
 They may last longer, but considering how much quality and feel you sacrifice, it’s definitely not worth it.
-It doesn’t feel like you hit a tennis ball, more like a random ball that have been painted to look like a tennis ball.
+It doesn’t feel like you hit a tennis ball, more like a random ball that has been painted to look like a tennis ball.

 If you practice with pressureless balls for a while and then go back to pressurized tennis balls, it won’t feel anything near similar.
 When I practiced with pressureless balls, It felt like it didn’t help me improve my game at all.

 If the only thing you care about is durability and cost, well pressureless balls are the best option.
-But, for most ball machine owners that wants to improve their game, pressureless balls are just not a good route to go.
+But, for most ball machine owners that want to improve their game, pressureless balls are just not a good route to go.

-I would advice you to go for one of the options listed, they won’t make you disappointed.
+I would advise you to go for one of the options listed, they won’t make you disappointed.
 Also, if you haven’t bought a ball machine yet, I wrote an article the other day about the 14 best tennis ball machines.

-If you are serious about improving your game, a tennis ball machine with a ton of balls are a great investment.
+If you are serious about improving your game, a tennis ball machine with a ton of balls is a great investment.
 Make sure that you get at least 100 balls, because it can be pretty annoying to pick up all the balls after hitting for just a few minutes.
 I personally like to have at least 150 balls each session, but it obviously depends on how many balls your ball machine can handle and what drills you are planning to use.